Shotgun Shells for Target Practice: The Best of 2024

 Buckshot

-The exception would be something like 3Gun, where certain targets are designated as buckshot targets, or in certain events where you need to knock over a small steel target, and you aren’t allowed to use a slug.
+The exception would be something like 3-Gun, where certain targets are designated as buckshot targets, or in certain events where you need to knock over a small steel target, and you aren’t allowed to use a slug.

 For most buckshot-related target shooting, you’ll want a #4 shot to give you the maximum chance of getting a scoring shot where you need it.
 This will also give you a good balance of manageable recoil, but still, enough power to knock over a target plate if needed.

 The other thing to keep in mind would be if you’re practicing for a hunt, in which case you’ll want to get something that’s the same weight as your hunting load and the same size shot.
-A lot of game loads will have copper-plated
+A lot of game loads have copper-plated shot.

 Slugs